BADDGER7/Wraith/README.md

 ## Story

-In the shadows of the digital world, malware knights threaten network integrity.
-You are the Malware Knight, the last line of defense against these malicious threats.
+In the shadows of the digital world, Malware Knights threaten network integrity.
+You are the Malware Knight Guardian, the last line of defense against these malicious threats.
 Defeat bosses like Pisher, Spammer, Cryptor, Injector, and RootGroot to secure the cyber realm.

 ---